Muralidharan-lab/cprime/README.md

 Type: Secure String
 Rest all defaults
 Value: <value of access key >
-create buildspec-dev.yml  = where we are going to use terraform comments for EKS deployments
+create buildspec.yml(for plan) and appspec.yml (for apply) = where we are going to use terraform comments for EKS deployments
 //

 👍AWS Codepipline: